LibCrowds/libcrowds/README.md

 ## Developing

-Start up a local PyBossa instance as per the [documentation](http://docs.pybossa.com/en/latest/), then:
+Start up a local PyBossa instance using the default settings, then:

 ``` bash
 # serve with hot reload at localhost:8080
 npm run dev
 ```

-Note that the PyBossa should be run with the default settings at http://localhost:5000.

-See [config.js](src/config.js) for project configurations.

 ## Deploying

+The LibCrowds front-end runs from GitHub pages, so to deploy you can just do this:

 ``` bash
 # deploy to gh-pages
 npm run gh-pages
 ```

+## Configuring

+Configuration settings can be found in [config.js](src/config.js).